 The district of Mai Chau covers an impressive 520 km² and is home to 7 different ethnic minority groups.
 The ‘White Thai’ people being the highest population in the district.
 The majority of locals in the region manage their own farmland set at the base of soaring mountains and hills.
 A simple life a million miles away from the one that so many of us know.

 Locals live in traditional stilt houses made from bamboo and timber and are a sight to behold in themselves.
 Their raised houses intend to keep them safe from the effects of flooding and other creatures, such as snakes and insects.
-The space below their houses is often used as space to keep their livestock.
+The space below their houses is often used as a space to keep their livestock.

 Mai Chau also sits on the western edge of the extensive and impressive Hoa Binh Lake which has a capacity of almost 9.5 billion cubic meters of water.
 Due to its sheer size, the lake is truly is a rare sight and is one of the most impressive in Vietnam.
 In addition, rolling hills surround the lake, making it even more beautiful.